 So what about Fallas?

 Fallas is a very unique and exceptional festivity native to Valencia.
-Unique, because with its roots and tradition reaching few hundred years back, the concept of Fallas never spread beyond the city walls (as we will say these days, it was not commercialized, although it got noticed by the UNESCO).
-It is exceptional, because on top of combining traditions of Valencian guilds (spring “clean-up”) with religious accents (commemoration of the patron of Valencia San Jose and veneration of Virgin Mary of Desamparados) it has also deep foundation in local communities gathering throughout the whole year in laborious and often costly preparations for the next period of festivities.
-From the foreigners’ point of view, the Fallas also have strong accents of let’s say it – “madness” (for the luck of more descriptive word).
-Just to make it clear – in this context “madness” has truly warm connotation expressing an admiration rather than lunacy 😊.
+Unique, because with its roots and tradition reaching a few hundred years back, the concept of Fallas never spread beyond the city walls (as we will say these days, it was not commercialized, although it got noticed by UNESCO).
+It is exceptional because on top of combining traditions of Valencian guilds (spring “clean-up”) with religious accents (commemoration of the patron of Valencia San Jose and veneration of Virgin Mary of Desamparados) it has also a deep foundation in local communities gathering throughout the whole year in laborious and often costly preparations for the next period of festivities.
+From the foreigners’ point of view, the Fallas also have strong accents of let’s say it – “madness” (for the lack of a more descriptive word).
+Just to make it clear – in this context “madness” has a truly warm connotation expressing an admiration rather than lunacy 😊.

-It’s hard to describe in few words, individual perception of Fallas’ “madness”.
+It’s hard to describe in a few words, individual perception of Fallas’ “madness”.
 Let’s start with the fact that an enormous amount of work dedicated by Valencian communities of falleros and falleras to make live-size Niñots (sort of puppets) as well as numerous gigantic statues assembled on the streets “at the end of the day” goes up in smoke on bonfires.
-And let’s be honest, most of them are truly the objects of art and certainly of imagination.
-Add to that La Despertà (morning “wake-up calls” in form of fire-cracking you can hear throughout the city), thunderous Mascletas (afternoon cannonades at the central plaza), Castillos (midnight fireworks) not even mentioning crowds swarming the streets (to keep it short)….
+And let’s be honest, most of them are truly objects of art and certainly of imagination.
+Add to that La Despertà (morning “wake-up calls” in the form of fire-cracking you can hear throughout the city), thunderous Mascletas (afternoon cannonades at the central plaza), Castillos (midnight fireworks) not even mentioning crowds swarming the streets (to keep it short)….
 Well, as someone rightfully said – Fallas is the Mother of all Celebrations certainly matching (if not exceeding) the famous Carnival in Rio.
 And while the Fallas’ climax is reached in the last 5 days (March 15-19) ending with La Crema (massive bonfires), the celebrations start on March 1st with the Vertical Mascletà (mind-blowing display of fireworks) followed by La Crida (official inauguration in front of the Serrano Towers).
-In fact, each and every year the Fallas are writing great scenario for A. Hitchcock’s movie that typically will start with an earthquake and from then tensions are only rising …..
+In fact, each and every year the Fallas are writing a great scenario for A. Hitchcock’s movie that typically will start with an earthquake and from then tensions are only rising …..